Blog

 The First Pass Resolution Rate (FPRR) is a key performance metric that measures the percentage of claims processed and paid on the first submission without rework or resubmission.

-Here is a list of upstream steps a lab billing department can take to push their FPRR to 90 percent and beyond.
+Here is a list of upstream steps a lab billing department can take to push its FPRR to 90 percent and beyond.

-• Maintain Accurate Files - Verify demographics and insurance information for each patient visit.
-Insurance carriers change often and so do coverage limits.
+- Maintain Accurate Files - Verify demographics and insurance information.
+Insurance carriers change often, and so do coverage limits.

-• Check Eligibility - Visit the payer portal or call the payer to confirm that the patient insurance you’ve identified is active.
+- Check Eligibility - Visit the payer portal (if provided) or reach the payer via phone to confirm that the patient's insurance you’ve identified is active.

-• Whitepages Lookup - Log on to Whitepages.com to check and verify the patient’s name and telephone number.
+- Whitepages Lookup - Check and verify the patient’s name and telephone number with this resource.

-• USPS Address Validation - To check and verify the patient’s address, log on to USPS.com.
+- USPS Address Validation - To check and verify the patient’s address with this resource.

-• Stay Current- Rules and regulations are in constant flux.
-Take the time to educate and train lab billing staff members to stay current.
+- Stay Current - Rules and regulations are constantly changing.
+Take the time to educate and train lab billing staff members with updates.

-• Close The Gaps - Identifying patterns and trends does a laboratory no good if the findings aren’t communicated effectively to front desk staffers, lab billers, and physicians.
-Put everyone on the same page and work from the same playbook.
+- Close The Gaps - Identifying patterns and trends doesn't matter if the findings aren’t communicated effectively to front desk staffers, lab billers, and physicians.
+Put everyone on the same page and work from a shared playbook.

-By going through these steps on the front end of the lab billing cycle, medical enterprises will enjoy more clean claims and a boost in net collections.
+By taking these proactive steps at the beginning of the lab billing cycle, medical laboratories can generate more clean claims and see a noticeable increase in net collections.

 Adding Automation to Laboratory Revenue Cycle Management

-It’s abundantly clear that the key to long-term laboratory success is tied to laboratory billing automation, and a recent study from CAQH, a nonprofit group that works with providers to streamline healthcare businesses, reinforced the importance of automation as part of any lab RCM solution.
+It’s abundantly clear that the key to long-term laboratory success is tied to laboratory billing automation.
+Moreover, a recent study from CAQH, a nonprofit group that works with providers to streamline healthcare businesses, reinforced the importance of automation as part of any lab RCM solution.

-CAQH identified eight common administrative tasks costing the healthcare industry $13.3 billion annually.
-The group then attached a cost per transaction value to each task while accounting for the volume of each transaction plus the cost of time and manual labor spent on each activity.
+CAQH identified eight common administrative tasks that collectively cost the healthcare industry $13.3 billion each year.
+The organization then calculated the cost per transaction for each task, factoring in transaction volume along with the time and manual labor required to complete them.

 Average Cost Per Administrative Task When Performed Manually